F5ChannelSE/f5-azure-afm/docs/class01/bigip-base.rst

     systemctl restart systemd-resolved.service

 #.
-Confirm whitelisting works as expected, show logs
+Confirm whitelisting works as expected by testing from the APP servers , show logs in AFM gui to confirm

     .. code-block:: shell